yjh0410/yolov2-yolov3_PyTorch/backbone/weights/README.md

-# darknet19, darknet53 and darknet-tiny
+# darknet19, darknet53, darknet-tiny, darknet-light
 darknet-tiny is designed by myself.
 It is a very simple and lightweight backbone.

+darknet-light is same to the backbone used in official TinyYOLOv3.

 For researchers in China, you can download them from BaiduYunDisk: